Fox hunting: United Kingdom

 The Rev. William Heathcote (1772–1802), on horseback (son of the 3rd Baronet); Sir William Heathcote of Hursley, 3rd Baronet (1746–1819), holding his horse and whip; and Major Vincent Hawkins Gilbert, M.F.H., holding a fox's head.
 The Heathcote's family seat was Hursley House.
 Daniel Gardner portrayed the three gentlemen on the hunt in 1790.

 Fox hunting is prohibited in Great Britain by the Protection of Wild Mammals (Scotland) Act 2002 and the Hunting Act 2004 (England and Wales), passed under the ministry of Tony Blair, but remains legal in Northern Ireland.

 The passing of the Hunting Act was notable in that it was implemented through the use of the Parliament Acts 1911 and 1949, after the House of Lords refused to pass the legislation, despite the Commons passing it by a majority of 356 to 166.

 After the ban on fox hunting, hunts in Great Britain switched to legal alternatives, such as drag hunting and trail hunting.
 The Hunting Act 2004 also permits some previously unusual forms of hunting wild mammals with dogs to continue, such as "hunting... for the purpose of enabling a bird of prey to hunt the wild mammal".

-Opponents of hunting, such as the League Against Cruel Sports, claim that some of these alternatives are a smokescreen for illegal hunting or a means of circumventing the ban.
-Hunting support group Countryside Alliance said in 2006 that there was anecdotal evidence that the number of foxes killed by hunts (unintentionally) and farmers had increased since the Hunting Act came into force, both by the hunts (through lawful methods) and landowners, and that more people were hunting with hounds (although killing foxes had become illegal).
+Opponents of hunting, such as the League Against Cruel Sports, say that some of these alternatives are a smokescreen for illegal hunting or a means of circumventing the ban.
+Hunting support group the Countryside Alliance said in 2006 that there was anecdotal evidence that the number of foxes killed by hunts (unintentionally) and farmers had increased since the Hunting Act came into force, both by the hunts (through lawful methods) and landowners, and that more people were hunting with hounds (although killing foxes had become illegal).

-Tony Blair wrote in A Journey, his memoirs published in 2010, that the Hunting Act of 2004 is 'one of the domestic legislative measures I most regret'.
+Blair wrote in his 2010 memoir that the Hunting Act was "one of the domestic legislative measures I most regret".

+The Labour Party's 2024 general election manifesto includes a pledge to ban trail hunting.
+Following their election, it was announced that the ban would feature in its new animal welfare strategy, with consultations to begin in early 2026 as to how to deliver an effective ban.